 The purpose of the Certification Proficiency Evaluation Form is to give the student an opportunity to get hands-on practice with a Coach, and to have the student’s progress evaluated.
 Student will be objectively evaluated on knowledge, proficiency and understanding of The Masterson Method Techniques and Skills.
 This will give the student a clear understanding of how they are progressing through the course.

 Coaches will use the Certification Proficiency Evaluation Form, brought to the Coaching Course by the student in which students’ progress can be objectively evaluated and tracked during the Certification Field Work Course.
 The Student will keep the Certification Proficiency Evaluation Form (CPEF) to bring to all three Coaching Courses to track progress.

-Certification Field Work Course Timeline
+Field Work Course Timeline

 Students may take a maximum period of six months before applying for the Field Work Course after attending the prerequisite Advanced 5-Day course.
-An additional six months is allowed between Coaching Courses, and another six months before taking the Final Certification Course.
+An additional six months is allowed between Coaching Courses, and another six months before taking the Certification Completion Course.
 This will give the student a maximum period of two years to complete the entire Certification Course Program.
 However, the Field Work Course can be completed within a shorter period of time.